 Hues may vary, but humanity does not

-This line stresses the notion of sameness across difference, or unity in diversity, a cornerstone of India’s national aspiration and basis for the LGBT struggle for equality.
+This line stresses the notion of sameness across difference, or unity in diversity, a cornerstone of India’s national aspiration and basis for the LGBTIQA+ struggle for equality.

 Our logo represents the spectrum of genders and sexualities beyond binaries.
 The gender symbols in different colours merge into the ‘O’ of Orinam, indicating a fundamental oneness, as articulated in Bharathiyar’s quote.

-Our website Orinam.net, first launched in October 2006, is a bilingual site (Tamil and English), developed by members of the Chennai-based collective MP (now Orinam), founded in 2003.
-Orinam.net is an online resource for those of us who are lesbian, gay, bisexual or transgender, particularly those with cultural ties to Tamil Nadu, India, and its global diaspora.
+Our website Orinam.net, first launched in October 2006, is a bilingual site (Tamil and English), that serves as an online resource for those of us who are lesbian, gay, bisexual, pansexual, transgender, intersex, asexual, non-binary, etc., particularly those with cultural ties to Tamil Nadu, India, and its global diaspora.

-Resources For has information for those seeking to learn about LGBT issues in the Indian milieu, such as our families, friends, allies, and professionals from fields such as media, healthcare, law, religion, and the world of work.
-This section also has resources for LGBTs on coming out, dealing with friends and family, workplace and campus issues, health and wellness among many other resources.
+Resources For has information for those seeking to learn about LGBTIQA+ issues in the Indian milieu, such as our families, friends, allies, and professionals from fields such as media, healthcare, law, religion, and the world of work.
+This section also has resources for LGBTIQA+ people on coming out, dealing with friends and family, workplace and campus issues, health and wellness among many other resources.

-Our Voices – The Orinam blog features narratives by LGBT people and our families, creative writing including poetry and fiction, and news, views and reviews.
+Our Voices – The Orinam blog features narratives by LGBTIQA+ people and our families, creative writing including poetry and fiction, and news, views and reviews.